A parking damage corresponds to when your parked car has been damaged by an unknown person.

 If you are in a hurry and cannot wait for the owner to return, report the damage to the police immediately.
 You must inform the injured party immediately and provide your contact details.
 Otherwise, you will be fined for running away and for obstructing measures to establish that you are able to drive.

 If you own several cars and your SUV causes a scratch on your parked spider, it is not considered as parking damage - but as so-called self-inflicted damage.
 This self-inflicted damage to your own vehicles is not currently covered by most insurance companies.
-However, with our, a corresponding additional cover may be included.
+However, with our motor third party liability insurance, a corresponding additional cover may be included.